CGNS/cgns.github.io/CGNS-ReST-site/source/current/CPEX.rst

   CPEX work flow and requirements are new as of 09/2009, so older proposals may be missing some of the required information.

-Comments on proposals should be sent to cgnstalk@lists.nasa.gov and/or written directly in the comment section of the jira issue.
+Comments on proposals should be submitted either to the `CGNSTalk Github Discussion Group <https://github.com/CGNS/CGNS/discussions/categories/cgnstalk>`_ or directly in the comment section of the corresponding GitHub issue.

 .. note::